morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 rtl8811cu
 ```

-Note: Support was merged into kernel 6.2.

 -----

 [4] I have a copy of the out-of-kernel driver and now have an adapter to test.
-Testing is in progress.
+Work is in progress but no timeline is set.

 -----